rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 </div>

 I used a simple 8'' display from Aliexpress with 1024x768 pixels.
 The display had no brightness regulation (neither per HDMI nor external).
-For the future I would recomend to use a controller with brightness control, if possible through software.
+For the future I would recommend using a controller with brightness control, if possible through software.

 In the pictures above I used the resolution 800x640 pixel.
-With 1024x768 the first 2 characters are civered by the screen bezel.
+With 1024x768 the first 2 characters are covered by the screen bezel.

-To connect the display to the Pi zero I used a flexible adapter cable miniHDMI to miniHDMI (C1-C1).
-I also installed a SD Card extension cable for easy acces to the sd card slot at the back of the case.
+To connect the display to the Pi Zero I used a flexible adapter cable miniHDMI to miniHDMI (C1-C1).
+I also installed an SD Card extension cable for easy access to the SD card slot at the back of the case.

 Display:        https://de.aliexpress.com/item/1005004162403387.html?spm=a2g0o.order_list.order_list_main.64.759e5c5fCtHg3D&gatewayAdapt=glo2deu
 Cable:          https://de.aliexpress.com/item/1005008622570470.html?spm=a2g0o.order_list.order_list_main.59.7f095c5f7ZEnkL&gatewayAdapt=glo2deu